Spirulina for Mental Health: An Evidence-Based Guide

 | Magnesium | ~14mg | Helps regulate the stress response and supports calming neurotransmitters like GABA. |

-(Nutrient data sourced from USDA FoodData Central and scientific reviews)
+(Nutrient data sourced from USDA FoodData Central)

 3. Spirulina's Potential Impact on Mental Health